jpmorganchase/anu/docs/guide/prefabs/planetext.md

 ## Overview

-The plane text prefab enables rendering 2D text in Babylon by integrating [babylon-msdf-text](https://github.com/bhushan6/babylon-msdf-text).
+The Plane Text prefab enables rendering 2D text in Babylon.js by integrating [babylon-msdf-text](https://github.com/bhushan6/babylon-msdf-text).
-Plane Text can be created by calling [createPlaneText()](/api/modules.html#createplanetext), [create()](/api/modules.html#create), or [bind()](/api/modules.html#bind) returning a Mesh or [Selection](/api/classes/Selection.html).
-The returned mesh is an empty parent mesh of the rendered text.
-The default font included is Roboto Regular.
+Plane Text can be created by calling [createPlaneText()](/api/modules.html#createplanetext), [create()](/api/modules.html#create), or [bind()](/api/modules.html#bind), returning a Mesh or [Selection](/api/classes/Selection.html).
+The default font is Roboto Regular.
 To use a different font, generate a texture atlas and json specification for your font using the [MSDF font generator](https://msdf-bmfont.donmccurdy.com/).

 ## Usage